- Certified 100% Organic

 - Vegan, Kosher

-Use Coconut Aminos like soy sauce in dressings, marinades, sautes, and with sushi.
+Coconut Secret Coconut Aminos is a soy sauce alternative so it can be used like soy sauce in dressings, marinades, sautes, and with sushi.

 You might also like these products